Actipro/WPF-Controls/Documentation/topics/syntaxeditor/text-parsing/core-text/offsets-ranges-positions.md

 ## Text Positions

 [TextPosition](xref:ActiproSoftware.Text.TextPosition) structures are similar to offsets in that they indicate a certain character within a string or snapshot.
-However they work in terms of a line index and a character index within that line.
+However, they work in terms of a line index and a character index within that line.

 The [Line](xref:ActiproSoftware.Text.TextPosition.Line) and [Character](xref:ActiproSoftware.Text.TextPosition.Character) values of text positions are zero-based so a text position representing line index `1` and character `7` references the eighth character on the second line in the text.